 Please see attachments for the full quarterly report and presentation.

-2 BW LPG Q1 2019 Condensed Consolidated Interim Financial Information
+- BW LPG Q1 2020 Interim Financial Information

 BW LPG will host an investor presentation of the financial results at 14:00hrs CET today.
-The investor presentation will be made by Martin Ackermann (CEO) and Elaine Ong (CFO).
+The investor presentation will be made by Anders Onarheim (CEO), Elaine Ong (CFO) and Niels Rigault (EVP, Commercial).

 For further information, please contact: